 So on my first visit to this spot, I sampled one.
 And then two.
 And then three and four and the next thing you know, I’m entirely stuffed on multiple one tablespoon servings of clam chowder.

 Pitiful, I know.
 But then I turn around to see the holy grail of clam chowder – served in a bread bowl.

-As if the best (and free) clam chowder in the country wasn’t enough, you can get it via a sourdough-like vessels that not only eliminates a dish (mom’s dream come true), but is edible and tastes GOOD?!
+As if the best (and free) clam chowder in the country wasn’t enough, you can get it via sourdough-like vessels that not only eliminates a dish (mom’s dream come true) but is edible and tastes GOOD?!

 Someone pinch me.

 Like my town has a “thing” for clam chowder, the Crumbs family has a “thing” for bread.
 We like it.
 A lot.

 Homemade bread doesn’t last very long in our house, and since my schedule has been a bit too busy to squeeze in several hours together, Mr. Crumbs has recently taken it upon himself to dig through the Crumbs archives and learn how to bake bread.

 Really truly though, we’ve been baking our own bread for a few years now for three main reasons:

 - It’s really, really good (WAAAY better than store-bought).